tbielawa/bitmath/docsite/source/module.rst

    .. note:: The ``bestprefix`` parameter is not yet implemented!

    Let's look at an example of toggling pluralization on and off.
+First we'll look over a demonstration script (below), and then we'll review the output.

    .. code-block:: python
       :linenos: